Runt (2020 film): Plot

 Cecily tells Cal she never reported Vic, as her father was recently paroled and she feared he would do something to get himself sent back to prison.
 As Cal leaves, he is hunted relentlessly by Vic but manages to evade him.
 Later, Cal has a fight in the school parking lot and manages to defeat Vic's goons.
 He is lauded by some other kids, who invite him to come to the beach with them.
-Cal forms a blossoming friendship with Ronny, who invites him to bowling.
-While hanging out, Ronny tells Cal that his dad sprayed his drugs with some cleaning fluid, sending him on a bad trip.
+Cal forms a blossoming friendship with Ronnie, who invites him to bowling.
+While hanging out, Ronnie tells Cal that his dad sprayed his drugs with some cleaning fluid, sending him on a bad trip.

 When Cal returns home, he sees Cecily waiting for him.
 She asks about the origins of Runt, and Cal explains how he adopted Runt when he found him as a stray.
 They watch a movie, and when they wake up, Cecily spots Cal's artwork.
-She compliments his talent, and he in turn informs her that he has been declined by the university of Rhode Island but seems unperturbed.
+She compliments his talent, and he in turn informs her that he has been declined by the University of Rhode Island but seems unperturbed.
 They embrace, and she departs.
 As she leaves, Cal goes in search of Runt and finds the dog's corpse dumped in a bin at the rear of his house.
 Cal is devastated.

 The following day at school, Vic takes the chance to mock Cal and mimic Runt's whine, indicating that he killed Cal's dog.
-Cal decides to get revenge on Vic and remembers Ronny's tale from earlier.
+Cal decides to get revenge on Vic and remembers Ronnie's tale from earlier.
 During the big game he sneaks into the football team's dressing room.
 He opens the team members' lockers and spikes their drugs with cleaning fluid.
-It is revelaed that Vic and his friends have been doping to gain an advantage in games.
-Vic, however, isn't playing due to a hand injury (implied to be from the scuffle with Runt).
+It is revealed that Vic and his friends have been doping to gain an advantage in games.
+Vic, however, isn't playing due to injuring his hand in his fight with Cal.
 The game starts badly for Vic's team, and at half time, Vic's friends take their drugs and begin to have ill-effects.
 Help is called, and they are all taken away.

 Cal goes after Vic, and they fight.
 Vic manages to disarm Cal when Cal's one-time friend Borgie intervenes and fires his dad's pistol in the air.
 Cal takes the gun, but just before he is about to shoot Vic, Cecily intervenes and talks Cal out of it.
 She takes the gun away and gives him the bat.
 Cal angrily beats Vic with the bat.
-Shortly after, Cal and Cecily dispose of the bat and the pistol and walk away together.
+Shortly after, Cal and Cecily dispose of the bat and the pistol and walk away to a homecoming party as police sirens wail behind them.